 *Applications for the 2018-2019 Delta Academy and GEMS programs will be available late spring.

-MRAC’s Teen Forum annually draws 300 Metro Atlanta students and their parents to engage with leading Science, Technology, Engineering, Art, and Math professionals about the skills and opportunities that are positively disrupting our learning, business career landscapes.
+During the month of March, MRAC’s Teen Forum had approximately 300 Metro Atlanta students and their parents in attendance.
+The students were able to engage with leading Science, Technology, Engineering, Art, and Math professionals and learn about the skills and opportunities that are positively disrupting our learning, business and career landscapes.

 Students and parents/guardians had a light breakfast, lunch and morning and afternoon workshop tracks presented by subject-matter experts in our event’s five STEAM focus areas.
 The event workshops featured topics within Nutritional Wellness, Financial Wellness, Mental Wellness, Digital Wellness and Fitness.